directdemocracy-vote/www/white_paper.md

 In order to achieve this goal, we plan to start small with local petitions and/or referendum in small municipalities, like villages.
 It is likely that there exist many villages in the world where a majority of people disagrees with the local municipality on some topic.
 Thus a couple of citizens in one of these villages may decide to use *directdemocracy.vote* to organize a local referendum.
-The local municipality may decide ignore the outcome of the referendum.
+The local municipality may decide to ignore the outcome of the referendum.
 However, the local news may relay the fact that some citizens self-organized a referendum to increase the pressure on the municipality.
 This will have a side effect to spread the word about *directdemocracy.vote* and encourage other villages or cities to use it.
 At some point, citizens will launch a referendum for a whole region, then a whole country.